unrealwork/axibase-collector/installation-on-kubernetes.md

 ```

-In this example:
+Notes:

-* A Deployment named `atsd` is created, indicated by the `metadata: name` field.
+* `atsd` deployment is defined in `metadata: name` field.
-* The Deployment creates one Pod.
+* The deployment consists of one pod.
-* The `selector` field defines how the Deployment finds which Pod to manage.
-In this case, we simply select on one label defined in the Pod template (`app: atsd`).
+* The `selector` field defines how the deployment finds pods to be managed.
+In this case, we simply select a pod based on the label defined in the Pod template (`app: atsd`).
-* The Pod template’s specification, or `template: spec` field, indicates that the Pod run one container, `atsd`, which runs the atsd [Docker Hub](https://hub.docker.com/r/axibase/atsd/) image at latest version.
+* The pod template’s specification, or `template: spec` field, indicates that the Pod should run one container, named `atsd`, which runs the latest [atsd](https://hub.docker.com/r/axibase/atsd/) image from Docker Hub.
-* The Deployment opens ports 8081 and 8443 for use by the Pod.
+* The deployment opens ports 8081 and 8443.

-The `template` field contains the following instructions:
+The `template` field contains the following instructions for the pod:

-* The Pods are labeled `app: atsd`
+* Add label `app: atsd` to the container.
 * Create one container and name it `atsd`.
-* Run the `axibase/atsd` image at latest version.
+* Run a container from the latest `axibase/atsd` image.
-* The container uses [secrets as environment variables](https://kubernetes.io/docs/concepts/configuration/secret/#using-secrets-as-environment-variables), indicated by `valueFrom.secretKeyRef` field.
+* The container should use [secrets as environment variables](https://kubernetes.io/docs/concepts/configuration/secret/#using-secrets-as-environment-variables), indicated by `valueFrom.secretKeyRef` field.
 * The container has a memory request of 600 MiB and a memory limit of 1200 MiB.
-* Open ports 8081 and 8443 so that the container can send and accept traffic.
+* Open ports 8081 and 8443 to accept incoming TCP traffic.

-Create the deployment using [kubectl create](https://kubernetes.io/docs/user-guide/kubectl/v1.8/#create):
+Create the deployment using the [kubectl create](https://kubernetes.io/docs/user-guide/kubectl/v1.8/#create) command:

 ```sh
 $ kubectl create -f ./atsd-deployment.yaml